-There is an old "I" and a new "I"...when Christ took your old I, that old I died, but Christ has given you a new I...and that is the one you live out through faith in Christ who loved you and gave Himself for you!
+There is an old "I" and a new "I".
+When Christ took the guilt of your old I, that old I died, and Christ has given you a new I...and that is the one you live out through faith in Christ who loved you and gave Himself for you!
 The new I is the one who accepts Christ, who trusts Christ, and who lives out the life of Christ here and now!